this-is-simon/Android_app_IconicGuitars/README.md

 This app was a week-long project I completed as part of the Codeclan 16-week intensive Software Development course in Edinburgh, having studied Java for only 2 weeks and Android for an additional week.

 Enjoy!

+**Icons made by Freepik from www.flaticon.com is licensed by CC 3.0.